Canadians love to use home equity lines of credit (HELOCs). In 2021, the amount of money Canadians owed to HELOCs had risen to just over $260 billion.

 Depending on your situation, it could be a great option.
 Interest rate charges for HELOCs are typically less than loans for cars or department store credit.
 A key benefit is the ability to consolidate higher interest debt into the HELOC and reduce or repay your debt on your own schedule and without any penalty.

 For large, unexpected expenses, a HELOC can certainly be a better option than making a withdrawal from your RRSP.
 A withdrawal from an RRSP would trigger immediate tax implications, while a HELOC can allow you to get the funds you need tax-free.
-You can also set up your HELOC into multiple sub-accounts to track projects and expenses separately and ensure you stay on budget.

 What are the best strategies for paying down a HELOC?